The Chronicles of Narnia: The Voyage of the Dawn Treader: Development

 When Apted signed on to direct The Voyage of the Dawn Treader in June 2007, filming was set to begin in January 2008 for a May 1, 2009 release date.
 Shooting would have begun in Malta, and then moved to Prague and Iceland.
 A few months later, Disney announced that "in consideration of the challenging schedules for [its] young actors", they were delaying the release date to May 7, 2010, and filming was moved to October 2008.
 Johnson rescheduled the shoot to Playas de Rosarito, Baja California (Mexico), where two thirds of the film would be shot at the water tank that was used for Titanic and Master and Commander: The Far Side of the World.
 Filming was also scheduled for Australia.
 Disney and Walden eventually grew concerned over safety in Mexico, and Australian officials at Warner Roadshow Studios in Queensland offered to become the project's base for the whole shoot.

 Disney announced on December 24, 2008, that it would no longer co-produce the film.
 Disney and Walden disputed over the budget after the box office performance of Prince Caspian grossed far less than The Lion, the Witch and the Wardrobe; Disney wanted to limit it to $100 million, whereas Walden wanted a $140 million budget, of which Disney would only need to provide half.
 Another reason why Disney opted not to produce the film was that they feared the budget would only grow during filming and post-production.
 The Los Angeles Times also reported "creative differences" led to the split.
 Times columnist Mary McNamara noted that Disney leaving the series could be a mistake, because Voyage is the most popular Narnia book, while Caspian was the series' least popular and did not create the anticipation surrounding the first film.
 Walden began searching for a new distributor for the film.
 Several other studios, including Sony's Columbia Pictures, Universal Pictures, Paramount Pictures, Warner Bros., and 20th Century Fox were in negotiations to distribute the film, although several markets already predicted that Fox would take over.
 It was announced in January 2009 that 20th Century Fox would replace Walt Disney Pictures as the distributor while Disney would still retain the rights for the first two.
 Fox had pursued the Narnia film rights in 2001 and distributed various other Walden projects.
 Producer Mark Johnson admitted that "we made some mistakes with Prince Caspian and I don't want to make them again".
-He said it was "very important" that filmmakers regain the magic for Dawn Treader.
+He said it was "very important" that filmmakers regain the magic for The Dawn Treader.